Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

-- Once we have drawn up a shortlist, we will arrange telephone interviews with applicants in late May.
+- Once we have drawn up a shortlist, we will arrange telephone interviews with applicants in late June/early July.
 Therefore, you MUST include both your email address and a telephone number by which we can contact you.
 Applicants who we are unable to contact via email or telephone in late May for interview will not be shortlisted.

 Application to Bangor University

 Applicants wishing to be considered for a scholarship must not apply to Bangor until they have received information that they have been shortlisted.
 Applicants who are shortlisted by Bangor University for the CSC scholarship will be contacted by email to arrange a telephone interview after 20th June 2018.
 Shortlisted applicants will also be required to apply to Bangor University directly using the Bangor University online application form.
 We will then submit our nominations (5 nominees plus 5 reserves) to the CSC who will make the final decisions.
 We expect the CSC to announce their final decisions by July 2018.

 Dr James Walmsley, Course Director